optic-fiber/A-Banner-graber/README.md

 - Sadly i dont have any time today

 # The addmain.py
+- Adds a new function so with not giving -p all 65536 ports get scanned.
+- And the changes added better error handeling.

 ## A much better scanner!
 - Handles many errors (still too lazy to add a keyboard interrupt :))